Skip To Main Content

 Pigment-Based Inks: The Symbol of Permanence

-Pigment-based inks enable printing by physically adhering colored particles to the surface.
-These inks are particularly preferred in environments requiring high-contrast, fade-resistant
+Pigment-based inks achieve printing by physically adhering colored particles to a surface.
+These inks are particularly preferred in environments requiring high-contrast, fade-resistant coding

 Where is it used?

-• White prints on black surfaces in the cable and wire industry
+• White prints on a black surface in the cable and wire industry.

-• High heat and UV resistant coding on automotive parts
+• High heat and UV resistant coding for automotive parts.

 • Areas requiring solvent and acid resistance in chemical packaging